 Over the last six months, Frihedslund has had an average of 19.6 liveborn piglets, which puts demands on the personnel.
 Despite the high level of liveborn, a mortality rate of around 11% has been successfully maintained.

-How do you get a sow fighting fit?
+How to get a sow fighting fit

 All sow cards are printed prior to farrowing, and all the sows checked for the number of stillborn in their last litter.